wight0101/Auto-Review-Tool/README.md

 # Auto Review Tool 📝⚙️

-Auto Review Tool is an open-source project designed to help automate the review process in software development.
-It integrates seamlessly with code repositories to provide insights and recommendations for improving code quality.

-## Features 🚀

-- **Automated Code Review**: Automatically reviews code for potential issues, inconsistencies, and style violations.
-- **Customizable Configuration**: Tailor the review criteria to meet specific coding standards or team preferences.
-- **Detailed Feedback**: Provides comprehensive feedback on code quality, readability, and best practices.
+Auto Review Tool is a project that analyzes all the code in the repository behind the github trap.

 ### Steps to Run Locally 🖥️

 1. **Clone the repository**: